tekrei/PythonExamples/README.md

 # PythonExamples
 Various example programs developed using Python
-* Browser: A simple experimental browser with sqlite3 DB to store sites
+* [Browser](https://github.com/tekrei/PythonExamples/tree/master/Browser): A simple experimental browser with sqlite3 DB to store sites
-* RSSReader: An experimental RSS reader using feedparser library
+* [RSSReader](https://github.com/tekrei/PythonExamples/tree/master/RSSReader): An experimental RSS reader using feedparser library
-* XOXGame: Various Tic Tac Toe game implementations with tkinter and (unfinished) GTK3
+* [XOXGame](https://github.com/tekrei/PythonExamples/tree/master/XOXGame): Various Tic Tac Toe game implementations with tkinter and (unfinished) GTK3

+All these programs are a free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This programs are distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the [GNU General Public License](https://github.com/tekrei/PythonExamples/raw/master/LICENSE) for more details.